igncp/futuria/README.md

 ## Next Steps

-- Be able to run React Native Web and deploy it to different devices
+- Try components and APIs in Web and Mobile

 ## Notes